Kold011/DyingDungeon/README.md

 # Build Instructions
 1. Run the Win-GenProjects.bat file located in the Scripts folder to generate the Visual Studio 2022 project and solution files.
 2. Open the Dying Dungeon solution located in the repository root folder.
-3. Build the solution in Debug or Relase.
+3. Build the solution in Debug or Release.

 # Controls
 Dying Dungeon supports both keyboard and mouse controls to interact with the game